$K$-theoretic Coulomb branches of quiver gauge theories and cluster varieties: Introduction

-Both the Coulomb branch and its quantization have $K$-theoretic counterparts, obtained by replacing equivariant homology with equivariant $K$-theory.
-From the physical point of view, $K$-theoretic Coulomb branches of $3d$ $\Nc=4$ SUSY gauge theories can be understood as the Coulomb branches of the $4d$ $\Nc=2$ theories compactified on a circle.
-It is the $K$-theoretic Coulomb branches and their quantizations that will concern us in the present text.
-If
+where now we write $q$ for the equivariant parameter for the loop rotation torus.
+Physically, the $K$-theoretic Coulomb branches of $3d$ $\Nc=4$ gauge theories can be understood as the Coulomb branches of the $4d$ $\Nc=2$ theories compactified on a circle.
+It is the $K$-theoretic Coulomb branches and their quantization that we study in this article.